nschlia/ffmpegfs/INSTALL.md

     zypper install gcc gcc-c++

-    zypper install fuse-devel libsqlite3-devel libavcodec-devel libavformat-devel libavresample-devel libavutil-devel libswscale-devel
+    zypper install fuse-devel libsqlite3-devel libavcodec-devel libavformat-devel libswresample-devel libavutil-devel libswscale-devel

-Suse includes non-proprietary codecs with FFmpeg, namely mp3, AAC and H264 are *not* avaibable which renders this library usesless.
+Suse includes non-proprietary codecs with FFmpeg only, namely mp3, AAC and H264 are *not* available which renders this library next to usesless.
 But FFmpeg can be built from source, see https://trac.ffmpeg.org/wiki/CompilationGuide and check "FFmpeg compile notes" below.

 On Red Hat: